vikiase/BTC-Vault-project/README.md

-# BTC Vault - Stack Sats for a Better Future!
+# BTC Vault - Stack Sats for your Better Future!

 ## Introduction
 **BTC Vault** is a command-line application designed for Dollar-Cost Averaging (DCA) and other investment strategies, primarily focused on Bitcoin (BTC).
 This project was inspired by the **stosuj.cz** platform created by Luboš Kovářík, whom I greatly admire.
 I would like to thank him for his work, and this project is non-commercial.